• Facebook

 This summer dish is made up of three components:

-1. An herbaceous and lemony lamb kebab marinade
+1. An herbaceous and lemony lamb kebab marinade.

-2. Lamb loin chops (cut into cubes for easy threading)
+2. Lamb loin chops (cut into cubes for easy threading).

-3. A 3-ingredient creamy sesame sauce
+3. A 3-ingredient creamy sesame lamb kebab sauce.

 Tie it all together with toasted sesame seeds, warm pita bread, and grilled lemons for serving, and your Mediterranean-inspired feast is ready to be enjoyed.